danhans42/pio_breakout_shield/README.md

 Alternatively if you happy to go with it as is, you can just burn the provided jed which will give you the default configuration. (todo - document layout)

 To note: the PCB layout and design is the work of Nicolas Noble who was kind enough to design this for me.
 Thanks for this and the PIO-Breakout, without none of this would have been possible.

+The PIO connectors can be difficult to source.
+See the information in the pcsx-redux wiki on the subject here, https://github.com/grumpycoders/pcsx-redux/wiki/PIO-port-replacement.
+Digikey link https://www.digikey.co.uk/en/products/detail/molex/0015921468/480913.
+They are also available on AliExpress for around $1.80 (link to follow).
+They do however require modification with a dremel slightly.